petepm/petepm.github.io/music/synchronized-seasoning/rockwell.md

 in Reaper, and intersperse them between the chugs because my brain could not work the pattern out otherwise.

-But, I wasn't satisfied with the part being performed this way, even though it sounded pretty cool, so I decided I had to learn how to play it using hybrid picking.
+Then I had to learn how to play it.
+Since I'm not very good at counting things out while playing (and don't find it to be very fun),
-In this case memory was fine, i.e., I just kept playing it until I could do it by feel.
-My brain couldn't try to keep track of which chug group in the pattern I was on at any give time.
+I just kept trying to play along until I could do it by feel, and that worked nicely.

-What is this sort of thing called?
+Is there a name for this sort of thing?
 It's not really a polymeter or polyrhythm.
-It's sort of like a multi-riff--two riffs with non-uniform length segments woven together.
+It's sort of like a poly-riff--two riffs with non-uniform length segments and different numbers of segments woven together.

-The "melodic" part is sort of 6 segments then 3 segments.
-Each is 1/4 long?
-And the last is 1/2?

-The rhythmic part is 30 x 1/8 notes long?

-But the lengths really don't matter.
-It's the number of sections, and it's the fact that they aren't all the same length that makes it sound weird (along with the fact the total number is different.)

-So where a polymeter drum part sounds strange because the two drums intersect at different points in the cycle, it's similar here maybe.

-The rhythmic part is like the "meter" or measure of time, but it's nonuniform.
-You keep moving through the melodic part one rhythmic unit at a time.
-The fact there are a different number of rhythmic units (8) versus melodic units (9) give it a strange feel.

-But yeah, it's really the nonuniform sampling that does it.
-It's maybe like a nonuniform time signature?
+The part sounds like it's continuously changing, but isn't hard to follow after a few listens.

 ## Gear